EndorpfinSplash/gitLerning/README.md

-"# gitLerning" master commit here  else
+"# gitLerning" master commit here  also